Run/Debug Configuration: PHPSpec

 - Install and configure the PHPSpec toolset on your computer as described in Using PHPSpec.

 - Make sure the PHP and PHPSpec plugins are installed and enabled.
 The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
-Once enabled, the plugins are available at the IDE level, that is, you can use it in all your IntelliJ IDEA projects.
+Once enabled, the plugins are available at the IDE level, that is, you can use them in all your IntelliJ IDEA projects.

 Test Runner area